DL::Function and DL::Importer#bind_function ignores abi and name when Fiddle is available

 Like Bug #7484, when Fiddle is available, Fiddle's DL wrapper for DL::Function ignores :stdcall ABI.
 In addition, when creating callback closure, DL::Function wrapped by Fiddle does not set name, and DL::Function#name raises NoMethodError.

-Updated by ngoto (Naohisa Goto) about 8 years ago
+Updated by ngoto (Naohisa Goto) over 9 years ago

 - Status changed from Open to Closed